-Note: To work with external data tables for test configurations, install the HP Unified Functional Testing Add-in for Business Process Testing on the client computer.
-The HP Unified Functional Testing Add-in for Business Process Testing is installed from the HP Application Lifecycle Management Add-ins page.
+Note: To work with external data tables for test configurations, install the HP Unified

+Functional Testing Add-in for Business Process Testing on the client computer.
+The HP Unified Functional Testing Add-in for Business Process Testing is available from the HP Application Lifecycle Management Add-ins page (Help > Add-ins).